 What Are Anti-Inflammatory Foods?
 And Which Ones Should You Avoid?

-Inflammation is a vital part of the body’s immune defense, but when it becomes chronic, it can damage healthy cells and contribute to serious conditions such as Alzheimer’s, Parkinson’s, heart disease, type 2 diabetes, and certain cancers¹.
+Inflammation is a vital part of the body’s immune defense, but when it becomes chronic, it can affect healthy cells and is associated with conditions such as cardiovascular disease, metabolic disorders, and changes in brain health¹.

 Diet plays a crucial role in modulating inflammation.
-By adopting a nutrition strategy focused on whole, nutrient-dense foods, we can actively reduce inflammatory markers and support long-term health.
+By adopting a nutrition strategy focused on whole, nutrient-dense foods, it is possible to help regulate inflammatory processes and support long-term health.

 Anti-Inflammatory Foods: What to Eat

 Anti-inflammatory foods are rich in fiber, antioxidants, omega-3 fatty acids, and polyphenols.
-These nutrients help regulate immune responses and protect against cellular damage.
+These nutrients help regulate immune responses and support cellular health.

-According to both the Harvard Health and the British Heart Foundation (BHF), some of the most effective anti-inflammatory foods include:
+According to both Harvard Health and the British Heart Foundation (BHF), some of the most commonly associated anti-inflammatory foods include:

-• Fatty fish such as salmon, mackerel, and sardines, which provide EPA and DHA—key omega-3s with strong anti-inflammatory properties.
+• Fatty fish such as salmon, mackerel, and sardines, which provide EPA and DHA, omega-3s linked to inflammatory balance.

-• Extra virgin olive oil, rich in polyphenols and oleocanthal, which has effects similar to anti-inflammatory drugs¹.
+• Extra virgin olive oil, rich in polyphenols and oleocanthal, compounds studied for their role in inflammation pathways¹.

-• Whole grains, including oats, quinoa, and brown rice, which promote gut health and reduce systemic inflammation.
+• Whole grains, including oats, quinoa, and brown rice, which support gut health.

 • Leafy greens like kale, spinach, and collards, providing essential vitamins and antioxidants.

-• Berries, particularly blueberries and strawberries, known for their anthocyanins that combat oxidative stress.
+• Berries, particularly blueberries and strawberries, known for their anthocyanins.

-• Legumes and nuts such as lentils, almonds, and walnuts, which support cardiovascular and cognitive function.
+• Legumes and nuts such as lentils, almonds, and walnuts, which support overall metabolic and cardiovascular health.

-• Spices like turmeric and ginger, shown to reduce pro-inflammatory markers².
+• Spices like turmeric and ginger, studied for their role in inflammatory signaling².

-• Fermented foods including yogurt and kefir, which support a healthy gut microbiome and indirectly influence inflammation.
+• Fermented foods including yogurt and kefir, which support the gut microbiome.

-These foods form the foundation of the Mediterranean diet, which has repeatedly been linked with lower risk of inflammatory disease and improved cognitive aging³.
+These foods form the foundation of the Mediterranean diet, which has been associated with improved markers of health and healthy aging³.

 Inflammatory Foods: What to Limit or Avoid

-On the other hand, some foods exacerbate inflammation and should be limited.
+On the other hand, some foods are associated with increased inflammatory markers and may be best consumed in moderation.
 These include:

 • Refined carbohydrates like white bread and sugary cereals